How to get Ordained in North Carolina to Officiate

 Here are the basic steps one must follow to officiate a wedding:

-How Do I Become Ordained to Marry in North Carolina
+Getting Ordained in North Carolina

 The Universal Life Church has developed a quick and easy online ordination process which will allow you to become a marriage officiant in a matter of minutes.
 The ULC has legally licensed ministers performing marriages all across North Carolina.
 Are you ready to join them?
 Click the button below to get started!